 Update without gpg checking

-GPG keys are used to verify the authenticity of an RPM package.
+You can use the GPG keys to verify the authenticity of an RPM package.
 The –nogpgcheck option in yum will instruct it to skip checking GPG signatures on packages.
-This is useful in cases where you have an unsigned package or you just don’t have the GPG key.
+This is useful in cases where you have an unsigned package, or you just don’t have the GPG key.

 $ yum update --nogpgcheck